Dynamics of a single exciton in strongly correlated bilayers: A single exciton in a correlated bilayer

 from which we deduce, observing that $\Sigma^- = \Sigma^+$ and shifting the momentum summation, that the self-energy must be momentum-independent and given by the self-consistent equation

 This self-energy is exactly the same as the self-energy of a single dopant moving through an Ising antiferromagnet\cite{Kane:1989p585}.
-In fact, in any system where a moving particle must excite a gapped and flat mode an Ising confinement spectrum will appear.
+In fact, any system where a moving particle automatically excites a gapped and flat mode the self-consistent equation (\ref{Ladderpeaks}) applies.

+As described in \cite{Kane:1989p585}, a hole in an Ising antiferromagnet is effectively confined by the surrounding magnetic texture.
+Each hop away from its initial point increases the energy, thus creating a linear potential well for the hole.
+In such a linear confinement potential a ladder spectrum appears where the energy distance between the to lowest peaks scales as $t (J/t)^{2/3}$.
+The spectral weight carried by higher order peaks vanishes as $t/J \rightarrow 0$ \cite{Kane:1989p585}.

+The Ising-like features in the exciton spectral function are explicitly visible in the numerically computed dispersions shown in Figure \ref{FigOverview} and Figure 2 of ref. \cite{Rademaker2011EPL}.
+We indeed conclude that the visibility of the ladder spectrum is actually enhanced in the bilayer case presented here relative to the hole in the single layer due to the nondispersive interlayer spin excitations.

-Of course the exciton ladder spectrum in Figure \ref{FigIsing} is not exactly sharp.
+Of course the exciton ladder spectrum in Figure \ref{FigOverview} is not exactly sharp.
 By the above analysis, we can infer that the incoherent broadening of peaks is due to interactions with the transversal spin waves.
 Indeed, the transversal spin waves can be viewed as the equivalent of the single layer spin waves.
 Therefore for small $\alpha$ the effect of transversal spin waves is to reproduce the results for a single hole in the $t-J$ model, which is quasiparticle peak broadening.